-Identification and regulation of testicular interferon gamma (IFN-g) receptor subunits: IFN-g enhances interferon regulatory factor-1 (IRF-1) and interleukin-1b-converting enzyme (ICE) expression and susceptibility to genistein-induced apoptosis
+Identification and regulation of testicular interferon gamma (IFN-y) receptor subunits: IFN-y enhances interferon regulatory factor-1 and interleukin-1b-converting enzyme expression (PDF)

 Kanzaki,Masanori; Morris,Patricia L.